 What's On The Horizon

-As modern society becomes more and more globalized and interdependent, connecting community economies, global supply chains, outsourcing activities, modern just-in-time systems, the internet and electronic economic systems—have squeezed out any tolerance for error.
+As modern society becomes more and more globalized and interdependent, connecting community economies, global supply chains, outsourcing activities, modern just-in-time systems, the internet and electronic economic systems have radically reduced any tolerance for error.

 Dramatic examples of events that had a global affect on business include:

 The Icelandic volcano eruption in 2010 that grounded a large percentage of global air travel and international commerce worldwide dependent on rapid inventory shipments was severely stressed.